-- omero-figure: The OMERO.figure app allows you to create scientific figures. - omero-webtest: webtest is an example app that contains several code samples mentioned in the following pages. - omero-iviewer: The OMERO.iviewer is a new (currently unreleased) image viewer that supports ROI creation and editing. - webtagging: The webtagging app was developed externally by Douglas Russell.
+- omero-figure: The OMERO.figure app allows you to create scientific figures. - omero-webtest: webtest is an example app that contains several code samples mentioned in the following pages. - omero-iviewer: The OMERO.iviewer is a new (currently unreleased) image viewer that supports ROI creation and editing. - webtagging: The webtagging apps OMERO.autotag and OMERO.tagsearch were developed externally by Douglas Russell.
 It supports 'auto' tagging based on image name and Tag-based filtering of data. - omero-mapr: The OMERO.mapr app is a new tool that allows browsing data through Map Annotations linked to images. - omero-gallery: OMERO.gallery provides a simple interface for browsing Projects, Datasets and Images.